tianhm/indicators/README.md

 # indicators

 This is a python library and supporting files for calculating various technical indicators used in trading markets.
 It builds on code from my `stocklib` module also in github.
 You feed an indicator a time series of data 1 bar at a time and it continuously updates it's value.
 I use this personally, but it will likely require some effort for other people to put it to use.

 Take a look at `stocklib` first and get that to work before making use of this code.

 ## Dependencies

-`indicators` uses depends on my `stocklib` code and on `numpy`.
-If you are pulling historic data out of `MySQL` (likely if you use `stocklib` as-is) then you will also need `MySQL-python`.
-There are a number of other web-scraping related dependencies in `stocklib` for scraping Yahoo/etc data so check the stocklib README.md for details.

-* `pip install numpy`
+`indicators` uses depends on my `stocklib` code and it's dependencies.

 ## Useage